deep054/event-registration/README.md

 * Assuming basic validation will be done at frontend.
 * Used and extended text component for adding event details on a page.
 * Used core form component for adding user input fields on a page (added new action type).
-* Created servlet to accept form data
+* Created servlet to accept form data and helper functions to submit that data to HTTP endpoint, assuming end point can be any other external system
+* Created Mock HTTP endpoint in AEM using servlet and to store data in JCR

 ## Modules